Code-Institute-Submissions/SRay-2020--MP4-Photo_Print_Store_NovResub/README.md

 If you want to run this clone on a local machine you would go to the 'Clone' section on GitHub and click the url link in the HTTPS section.
 When you download and unzip these files to your desktop you can then open them in your own IDE shell and save them as a new directory.

-Requirements needed to initialise project -

-- pip3 install Flask
-- pip3 install PyMongo
-- pip3 install dnspython
-- pip3 install flask-pymongo

-All additional requirements can be found i the 'requirements.txt' file.
+All requirements needed to initialise project can be found i the 'requirements.txt' file.

 ### **CREDITS**